 Gudetama hatched in March 2014 and shot to rank seven out of 100 in Sanrio’s annual character popularity poll.
 His product range from stationary to home wares has exploded and he has a one-minute animation broadcast every weekday morning on national TV.

 He is a breakout success in a country yearning for an anti-hero.
 The Japanese can contend with high expectations throughout their lives.
 An innocuous cartoon of a disillusioned wobbly egg represents the human psyche’s soft underbelly.
-Behind the stoic façade of every diligent student and dedicated salaryman is a person with emotions as authentic as in any other nationality.
+Behind the stoic facade of every diligent student and dedicated salary worker is someone with emotions as authentic as in any other nationality.

 Japan’s mascot universe keeps growing.
 In 2010, the first nationwide Yuru-kyara Grand Prix popularity contest drew around 170 participants.
 In 2014, it had almost 1700.
 Not everyone is impressed.
 In 2014, the Finance Ministry ordered all local authorities to cut back on their cuddly critters, citing them a waste of taxpayers’ money.
 Under the protective commercial umbrella of Sanrio, Gudetama will survive.